openfoodfacts/openfoodfacts-server/docs/api/tutorial-uploading-photo-to-a-product.md

 ### Image license

 Product images must be under the [Creative Commons Attribution ShareAlike licence](https://creativecommons.org/licenses/by-sa/3.0/deed.en).
 If you don't own the image, don't upload it.
-Do not upload scrapped content from the internet.
+Do not upload scraped content from the internet.
 Only upload content taken by final users.
 If you have content from producers, please get in touch with producers@openfoodfacts.org before any upload.

 That means you should either upload: